thoughtram/blog/_posts/2015-08-11-angular-2-template-syntax-demystified-part-1.md

 author: pascal_precht
 ---

 I think we've been all through this.
-We see Angular 2 template code the very first time and all of a sudden we have these weird brackets and paranthesis spread all over our HTML.
+We see Angular 2 template code the very first time and all of a sudden we have these weird brackets and parentheses spread all over our HTML.
 Around a year ago I've written an article about how to [integrate Web Components with AngularJS](https://pascalprecht.github.io/2014/10/25/integrating-web-components-with-angularjs/), which explains how we can use, or not use, Web Components in AngularJS applications today.
 If you haven't read it yet, I highly recommend you doing so.
 It's old but the content is still true.

 It also touches on the new template syntax in Angular 2 and how it tends to solve the existing issues.
 However, it still seems a mystery for a lot of people and that's why we're going to explore the Angular 2's template syntax in this article. **Please note** that this is the first part of "Angular 2 Template Syntax Demystified".
 There's going to be another article soon.

 ## What it looks like

-Just to make sure that everyone knows what we are talking about when mentioning "weird" brackets and paranthesis in our HTML, we're going to make a quick recap on what this template syntax looks like.
+Just to make sure that everyone knows what we are talking about when mentioning "weird" brackets and parentheses in our HTML, we're going to make a quick recap on what this template syntax looks like.

 If you've read the [step-by-step guide](https://angular.io/docs/js/latest/guide/) you've probably seen the following syntaxes: